naragurgel/serenity_oils_aroma/README.md

 - User Email (EmailField): The email address of the user.
 - Subject (CharField): The subject of the user's inquiry.
 - Message (TextField): The message provided by the user.

+## Entity Relationship Diagram

+CREATE

+## Database Choice
+For the Serenity Oils website, i've opted to utilize PostgreSQL as our database.
+This decision was made by the fact that our data exhibits a relational structure, and the use of PostgreSQL aligns with the hosting platform, Heroku.
+This choice not only facilitates smooth and cost-effective database management but also ensures the efficient handling of our website's data in a relational context.